Optimal Transport Aggregation for Distributed Mixture-of-Experts: Aggregating Distributed Mixture-of-Experts Models

-A natural and intuitive way to approximate the true density $f^*$ is to consider the weighted average of the densities $\hf_m$'s with the weights $\lambda_m$'s being the sample proportions $N_m/N$ that sum to one.
+A natural and intuitive strategy to approximate the true density $f^*$ is to consider the weighted average of the local densities $\hat f_m$, with the weights $\lambda_m$'s being the sample proportions $N_m/N$ that sum to one.
 This weighted average density, that can be defined by

 as an average model approximates very well the true density $f^*$.
 However, this aggregation strategy has two issues.
 Firstly, it only provides an approximation to the conditional density value, \textit{i.e.}, for each $\bx\in\mathcal X$ we have $\bar f^W(y|\bx) \approx f^*(y|\bx)$, but does not approximate directly the true parameter $\bstheta^*$, which is desirable for many reasons.
 Secondly, since each $\hf_m$ is a mixture of $K$ expert components, we can express the density $\bar f^W$ in \eqref{eq: weighted average f} as